arnowelzel/netdata-nextcloud/README.md

 Edit the config file to set the Nextcloud API URL, user name and app password.

+Please note: beginning with v0.2 the configuration only needs the hostname and not the full URL to the monitoring API!

 Restart netdata to activate the plugin after you have made these changes.

 To disable the Nextcloud plugin, edit `/etc/netdata/python.d.conf` and add